EpikurProd/Icon-Pack/README.md

-# Icons-Pack
+# Icon-Pack
-Icons Pack trial build
+Icon Pack trial build

-It s personal project to build icons pack for all launchers, IDE in progress .
+It s personal project to build icon pack for all launchers, IDE in progress .